TolikPylypchuk/KeyboardSwitch/README.md

   - The settings are now a separate app written in Avalonia instead of WPF
   - Tray icon was removed
   - Added the ability to switch between multiple layouts of the same language (e.g. QWERTY and Dvorak for English)
-  - Instant switching mode is not extermental anymore and enabled by default
+  - Instant switching mode is not experimental anymore and enabled by default

 ### What's new in version 2.1: